qaware/protocurl/TESTS.md

 For each testcase, the `args` array will be concatenated and the concatenated string will be given to `protocurl` (via docker run) as arguments. `beforeTestBash`, `afterTestBash` and `runAgainWithArg` are optional - and are replaced with `""` if not given.
-This happens via `test/suite/run-testcases.sh` - which is dynamically created from the JSON.
+This happens via `test/suite/testcases.run` - which is dynamically created from the JSON.
 This script contains lines of the form

 ```
 testSingleSpec '<filename>' '<args concatenated with spaces>' '<bash statements>' 'some-arg-for-one-scenario' 'some-arg-for-another-scenario'
 ```

-During the execution of each line in this script, the output will be written into `test/results/$FILENAME-out.txt` - which will be compared via `diff` to `test/results/$FILENAME-expected.txt`.
+During the execution of each line in this script (after escaping and parallelisation with xargs), the output will be written into `test/results/$FILENAME-out.txt` - which will be compared via `diff` to `test/results/$FILENAME-expected.txt`.
 If both match, then the result is accepted.

 Lines containing `Date: ` and will be ignored during the diffing, as they are runtime dependent and their difference is